 - Anthem Country Club: If you golf, this is the part of Anthem for you.

-- Anthem Parkside: The largest aspect to the town, where most of the amenities (excluding golf) are placed.
+- Anthem Parkside: The largest aspect to the planned community, where most of the amenities (excluding golf) are placed.

-- Anthem Parkside: Arroyo Grande: Large homes on large lots (some can house boats and RVs), a 15-minute drive from Anthem proper, across the New River wash west of town.
+- Anthem Parkside: Arroyo Grande: Large homes on large lots (some can house boats and RVs), a 15-minute drive from Anthem proper, across the New River wash to the west.

 - Anthem Parkside: Circle Mountain: Construction on this new and final phase of Anthem begins in 2017.